 UserBenchmark is a free online tool that lets you test all of your components easily and compare them online with all the results throughout the world.
 The above screenshot is the result of my Gaming PC and how it performed comparatively with people having similar rigs.
 It’s a very simple and easy-to-use tool that is right now one of the most popular online benchmarking tools you can use.

 Related- 15 Best Software To Install On A Newly Built PC

 CineBench R15 is a popular CPU benchmarking tool which also allows you to benchmark your graphics card.
 The tool has OpenGL for the graphics card which runs a Maxon Cinema 4D benchmark which gives you an fps number after the full test.
 The test doesn’t take more than a minute and then you can compare your result with already displayed sample tests with different configurations.
 Here I was using GTX 1080 Ti with Ryzen 1700X and I got 96.22 fps.

 Try Overclocking and Benchmark

 If you are getting good scores by overclocking, it’s better to run a stress test for at least half an hour before going in-Game.
-If your graphics card can survive half an hour without exceeding 80 degrees Celcius on a software like FurMark, then you are good to go for long hours gaming.
-If your GPU crashes in between Stress test, then you should lower down the voltage or clock speeds to check again which is the stable point.
+If your graphics card can survive half an hour without exceeding 80 degrees Celcius on software like FurMark, then you are good to go for long hours of gaming.
+If your GPU crashes in between the Stress tests, then you should lower the voltage or clock speeds to check again which is the stable point.

 There are still some chances that you don’t get the desired outcomes after benchmarking.
 The possibilities are many.
 Maybe your CPU is bottlenecking or your GPU is throttling due to high temperatures.
 Make sure your graphics card is clean and the dust or insufficient airflow isn’t the cause for low performance.